Cold Therapy

 Numbing effects

 Cold therapy can numb nerve endings and decrease the sensation of pain in the affected area.
 This effect can temporarily relieve pain and offer the most relief for acute injuries or soreness that occurs after physical exercise.
-However, the pain management that cold therapy can provide is often most effective when paired with other approaches, including pain medicine, rest, and elevation.
+However, the pain management that this therapy can provide is often most effective when paired with other approaches, including pain medicine, rest, and elevation.

 Thermogenesis